GSA/BSP_Mode1_Reporting/README.md

 Cross-account permissions are required for the Lambda function in the "management" account to query the "tenant" accounts.
-This is done by creating an IAM role with delegation to the master account.
+This is done by creating an IAM role with delegation to the management account.
 See the [Terraform configuration](tenants/iam.tf#L3) for details.

 ### Tenant Account Policy ###